Date of Degree

 Copyright 2011 Xuguang Jiang

 Jiang, Xuguang.
-"Iterative reconstruction method for three-dimensional non-Cartesian parallel MRI." doctoral dissertation, University of Iowa, 2011.
+"Iterative reconstruction method for three-dimensional non-Cartesian parallel MRI."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.